Physical Therapy Guide to Ankle Fracture

 - Immediate, severe pain after a twisting injury or fall.

-- A "pop" or "snap" felt or heard at the time of the injury.
+- A "pop" or "snap" felt or heard at the time of injury.

-- Tenderness or pain in the ankle area.
+- Swelling, bruising, tenderness, or pain in the ankle or lower leg.

-- Not being able to bear weight on the ankle at all.
+- Difficulty or inability to bear weight on the ankle.

 - Pain that increases with activity and improves with rest.